ibm-cloud-docs/account/faqs-account.md

    After you open the case, an email notification is sent to you.
 Follow the instructions for further communication.

 If you can't log in to an {{site.data.keyword.Bluemix_notm}} account, [create an account request](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create){: external}.

+## Why is a VAT ID required when I create an account?
+{: #vat-id}
+{: faq}

+A tax identification number, such as a VAT ID or GST number, is required to create a new personal use account with an address in specific countries and regions.
+For information about these requirements, see [Personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).

 ## How do I update my credit card?
 {: #updatepayment}